 - It seems silly but with only a top load it’s a PIA.

 Don’t be afraid to load the bag up as I can carry 40lbs, and it still sits comfortably on my back.
 This top-loading pack has a removable floating top lid to lighten your load.
-When combined with its anti-gravity back panel, the internal frame and side compression straps make excellent weight distribution.
+The internal frame and side compression straps make excellent weight distribution when combined with its anti-gravity back panel.
 If you have a heavy load to carry, the Atmos is undoubtedly one of the best choices for a hiking backpack.

 I also love the dual front paneled pockets, a mesh area for dirty shoes, and straps for your tent poles.
 To back it all up, Osprey has one of the best guarantees in the business.
 They have been designing great bags for years now, so it shouldn’t be any surprise they make one of the best hiking backpacks on the market.

 If you’re a minimalist hiker or a fast thru-hiker, you’ll probably want a lighter pack.
 My personal preference is a blend.
-I like the versatility of a big backpack like the Atmos, but I also have a lightweight bag for objectives that is only a few days.
+I like the versatility of a big backpack like the Atmos, but I also have a lightweight bag for objectives for only a few days.

 Shop For The Osprey Atmos